kdrag0n/tipatch/README.md

 ## Effects
  - `Data (incl. storage)` instead of `Data (excl. storage)` on Backup screen
- - `Backups of Data include...` instead of `...do not include...` when stating backup
+ - `Backups of Data include...` instead of `Backups of Data do not include...` when stating backup
  - Bigger calculated Data size on Backup screen

 **__Side effect__: wiping Data *WILL* also wipe internal storage!**